beach casting leads

 Fish love gulleys to feed, as its a natural holding place for food and slightly deeper water

-When beach fishing, it pays dividends to know what underwater features there are at a mark.
-For instance, a beach mark may have areas of rough ground, gulleys, drop offs, or areas where the ground goes from sandy to stoney.
-All of these are likely fish holding features.
-Rocky gulleys for example – channels with deeper water between two rocks – are home to a huge number of small fish species and crabs.
+When beach fishing, knowing what underwater features are at a mark pays dividends.
+For instance, a beach mark may have rough ground, gulleys, drop-offs, or areas where the ground goes from sandy to stoney.
+All of these are likely fish-holding features.
+Rocky gulleys, for example – channels with deeper water between two rocks – are home to many small fish species and crabs.
 All those creatures kids catch in their nets when rock pooling.
 This means those areas are rich food sources for larger fish.
-You can find these areas by visiting marks on big low tides and then fishing the tide on the push.
-Knowing where there are deeper channels in an estuary tells you where to place a bait for cod, which will often push up those channels with the tide on the push.
-For bass, finding rocky gulleys where the sea has carved out strips of deeper water between rocks increases your odds of success.
+You can find these areas by visiting marks on big, low tides and fishing the tide on the push.

 Another more involved method is to go snorkelling or freediving!
 Any takers!?